kyma-project/kyma/docs/kyma/docs/010-details-components.md

 ## Event Bus

 Kyma Event Bus receives Events from external solutions and triggers the business logic created with lambda functions and services in Kyma.
 The Event Bus is based on the [NATS Streaming](https://nats.io/) open source messaging system for cloud-native applications.

-## Service Mesh

-The Service Mesh is an infrastructure layer that handles service-to-service communication, proxying, service discovery, traceability, and security independent of the code of the services.
-Kyma uses the [Istio](https://istio.io/) Service Mesh that enforces RBAC (Role Based Access Control) in the cluster.
-[Dex](https://github.com/coreos/dex) handles the identity management and identity provider integration.
-It allows you to integrate any [OpenID Connect](https://openid.net/connect/)-compliant identity provider with Kyma.

 ## Serverless